-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely and at regular visits to make sure that this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes abatacept (Orencia®), anakinra (Kineret®), tocilizumab (Actemra®), or other medicines called biologics that are used to treat the same conditions as infliximab.
-Using these medicines together with infliximab may increase your chance of having serious side effects.
+Using these medicines together with infliximab may increase your chance of having serious unwanted effects.